 Character Areas from the 2015 Masterplan still apply.
 A clustering of uses can be associated with each area, to support cross-pollination, whilst maintaining mixed active uses at street level.

-Abbey Quartewr Masterplan Character Areas and their predominant
+Abbey Quartewr Masterplan Character Areas and their predominant uses;

-- 1. Sweeney's Orchard (The Gardens)
+1. Sweeney's Orchard (The Gardens)

-- 2. Breagadh North (Mills & Industry)
+2. Breagadh North (Mills & Industry)

-- 3. The Brewery

-- 4. The Market Yard

-- Residential with Leisure/ Amenity/ Other

-- Education/ Cultural/ Mixed Uses

-- Commercial and Civic/ Cultural/Residential

-- Retail with Residential/ Other Commercial
+Leisure/ Amenity/ Other - Education/ Cultural/ Mixed Uses - Commercial and Civic/ Cultural/Residential - Retail with Residential/ Other Commercial